A Statistical Model with Qualitative Input: An application to portfolio selection

 \end{itemize}

-For the rank constrained model (\ref{eqn:mutilde}), we use $R$ as the perfect ranking of the future expected asset returns extracted from the simulated $X$.
-The conditional expectation (\ref{eqn:mutilde}) with ranking information $\tilde{\mu}$ is computed from the prior mean $\mu$, the covariance matrix $\Sigma$ and the ranking information $R$ by the recursive integration technique described in Section~\ref{sec:method}.
+For the rank constrained model (\ref{eqn:mutilde}), we use $\sR$ as the perfect ranking of the future expected asset returns extracted from the simulated $\vX$.
+The conditional expectation (\ref{eqn:mutilde}) with ranking information $\tilde{\vmu}$ is computed from the prior mean $\vmu$, the covariance matrix $\vSigma$ and the ranking information $\sR$ by the recursive integration technique described in Section~\ref{sec:method}.

-The optimal weights vector for the three portfolio selection models are computed according to (\ref{eqn:markowitz}) by adopting the true $\Xi$ as the covariance matrix.
+The optimal-weight vector for the three portfolio selection models are computed according to (\ref{eqn:markowitz}) by adopting the true $\vXi$ as the covariance matrix.
 Following \cite{Chiarawongse2012}, the risk aversion parameter $\gamma$ is set to 4.
-We denote the optimal weight vectors corresponding to the prior model, the clairvoyance model and the rank constrained model by $\bar{w}$, $w^*$ and $\tilde{w}$, respectively.
+We denote the optimal weight vectors corresponding to the prior model, the clairvoyance model and the rank constrained model by $\bar{\vw}$, $\vw^*$ and $\tilde{\vw}$, respectively.

-We solve 100 instances of the portfolio selection problem (\ref{eqn:markowitz}) with simulated parameters obtained by the simulation environment described above and with different estimates of $\hat{\mu}$.
+We solve 100 instances of the portfolio selection problem (\ref{eqn:markowitz}) with simulated parameters obtained by the simulation environment described above and with different estimates of $\hat{\vmu}$.
 In each instance, we evaluate the performance of each portfolio selection model based on the Certainty Equivalence Return (CEQ) defined as

-where the weights vector $w$ varies according to each model solution ($\bar{w}$, $w^*$ or $\tilde{w}$).
+where $\vx$ is the sample of $\vX$ and the weights vector $\vw$ varies according to each model solution ($\bar{\vw}$, $\vw^*$ or $\tilde{\vw}$).
 Finally, we average the performances of the 100 instances of the three portfolio models at the different values of correlation coefficient and compare the average performance across number of assets $n$ as shown in Figure~\ref{fig:port1}.
 To facililitate the comparison across levels of correlation coefficient, we also compute the percent differences between the clairvoyance and the rank constrained model as shown in Figure~\ref{fig:port2}.

 Figure~\ref{fig:port1} shows the performance evaluated for each model at different numbers of assets $n = 5,15,25,75$.
 For each return estimation model, for all levels of correlation coefficient $\rho$, the clairvoyance model achieves the highest performance while trailed closely by the rank contrained model.
 The prior model leads to the worst performance in every setting.
 This confirms the benefit of incorporating ranking information in the return estimation as previously found in \cite{Chiarawongse2012}.